phu0ngng/nccl/plc/items/id_E21995DB/Add_CMake_build_system.md

 #### What to run?
 User can run :
-rm -rf build                      #clean cmake -B build/                   #configure step cmake --build build/ --parallel   # build step
+rm -rf build                                      # clean cmake -B build/ -DCMAKE_CUDA_ARCHICTECTURES=90    # configure step with arch information cmake --build build/ --parallel                   # build step

 #### Expected output?
 It should generate the nccl library and nccl ras binary.